Angel-Karasu/humans-versus-zombies/README.md

 This is a simple project to simulate human survival against zombies using a natural selection algorithm.

-## How to test
+## Installation

-If you want to test the project, clone this repository and run it using python command
+Clone this repository and install all requirements packages
 ```shell
 git clone https://github.com/Angel-Karasu/humans-versus-zombies.git;
 cd humans-versus-zombies;
 pip install -r requirements.txt;
 python ./main.py;
 ```

+## How to Use

+1. Run the python file : `main.py`

 ## License